kostsm/CapstoneProject/README.md

 # Java Compact Programming Course: Group 6
 ## Used IDE - Eclipse IDE 2024-06

-## Project Overview
+## Lab1 Overview

-This project is developed as part of the Java Compact Programming Course.
-It simulates a smart energy system, incorporating various Java programming concepts such as OOP, exception handling, unit testing, resource management, concurrency and more.
+This lab is developed as part of the Java Compact Programming Course.
+It simulates a smart energy system with data exchange, implementing classes for Energy sources, energy consumers, log files and the ability to control the system using user input.

 ### Team Members and Tasks